Elephants Noor Jehan and Mahubala at Karachi Zoo

 Working towards a better future for the #KarachiElephants

-The elephants – caught in the wild at a young age – came to Pakistan together in 2009 and were separated after their arrival.
-Noor Jehan and Madhubala were moved to Karachi Zoo while Malika and Sonu were brought to Karachi Safari Park.
+In November 2021, the Sindh High Court in Pakistan called on FOUR PAWS to assess the wellbeing of four African elephants.
+All female, between the ages of 16 and 17, they are the last known captive elephants in the country.
+Caught in the wild at a young age, they were brought to Pakistan together in 2009 and were sadly separated after their arrival.
+Noor Jehan and Madhubala were moved to Karachi Zoo while Malika and Sonu were taken to Karachi Safari Park.

 Help us to help them